-In the never ending search for speed – bump stops have become an important part of chassis tuning and performance for a wide variety of racing disciplines on both dirt and asphalt.
+In the never ending search for speed – bump springs have become an important part of chassis tuning and performance for a wide variety of racing disciplines on both dirt and asphalt.
 If you are not at least trying to tune with bump stops then you are falling behind the teams that are tuning with them and gaining valuable experience with each race.
-In the grand scheme of things bump stops are a relatively cheap tool that can have a big effect on the speed and overall balance of your car.
+In the grand scheme of things bump springs are a relatively cheap tool that can have a big effect on the speed and overall balance of your car.

 “Bump Stops in General”

 The term “bump stop” in general can be misleading to say the least.
-When you hear the term “bump stop” your mind naturally thinks of something relatively hard that an object “bumps” against to stop it from moving any further which is correct in most aspects but the misleading part is that the mind associates the stopping of the object to always being rather harsh or violent when it contacts the bump stop but several factors come into play that determine the overall harshness or lack of harshness when an object engages a bump stop.
+When you hear the term “bump stop” your mind naturally thinks of something relatively hard that an object “bumps” against to stop it from moving any further which is correct in some aspects but the misleading part is that the mind associates the stopping of the object to always being rather harsh or violent when it contacts the bump stop but several factors come into play that determine the overall harshness or lack of harshness when an object engages a bump stop.
 The spring rate of the bump stop, the weight of the object and the speed at which it is traveling when it engages the bump stop are all factors that dictate the “harshness” or “feel”.
 The words “harshness” or “feel” refers to the stopping motion or deceleration rate of the moving object.
 A faster deceleration rate creates a harder more pronounced feel and a slower deceleration rate creates a softer less pronounced feel to the driver.
 Harder materials create faster rates and softer materials create a slower rate.
 In the case of a racecar - the moving object is the chassis as the car’s suspension absorbs the inconsistencies in the surface of the track, the banking of the corners and the aerodynamic forces on the body and wings.
 By changing the configuration and spring rate of your bump stop you can adjust and tune the deceleration rate to create a softer or harder feel depending on the application and desired feel by the driver.